Connect with us

 Prefab technology lowers costs by up to 30 per cent.
 PHOTO | FILE

-Precast concrete is made by casting concrete on a steel pallet in a workshop and curing it in a regulated curing chamber before shipping it to a construction site for installation.
+Precasting concrete involves casting the concrete on a steel pallet in a workshop, and then curing it in a controlled curing chamber, before shipment to a site where it is installed.

 The growing demand and acceptance of modern construction technology among local developers has lured a Chinese investor into the Kenyan real estate market.

-“The precast elements will be applied in construction of apartments, villas, office buildings, shopping malls, schools, hospitals and highway bridges,” said Jack Liu, BMWP managing director.
+“The precast elements will be applied in the construction of apartments, villas, office buildings, shopping malls, schools, hospitals, and highway bridges,” said Jack Liu, BMWP managing director.

 Jayson Maina is a technology reporter with a degree in Computer Science from JKUAT.
 He has covered emerging technologies and their impact on the construction industry for more than a decade.